Rasp is a mentoring and befriending project for young refugee and asylum seekers living in Brighton and Hove.

 Through our team of befrienders (other young people from the local area) we aim to help build self-confidence and a sense of community for those new to the city.

 We will be running regular drop-in sessions in Brighton where young people can meet and socialise in a safe and fun environment, in addition to having one-to-one time with their befriender who will offer support with any other issues or worries.
-We will also be organising monthly outings/events and an annual residential activity week.

 Are you aged 16-25 and new to the UK?

 Would you like some support and a friendly face?

 - Meet other young people from a variety of backgrounds who live in the city